Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

 Vasomotor symptoms are commonly experienced during menopause.
 They are usually the most severe in the year around the final menstrual period (The Women’s 2019).

-Some people may experience one hot flush per day, while others may experience more than 20 (Jean Hailes 2021b).
-Hot flushes may even continue for many years postmenopause (The Women’s 2019.
+Some people may experience one hot flush per day, while others may experience more than 20 (Jean Hailes 2025b).
+Hot flushes may even continue for many years after menopause (The Women’s 2019).

 Treatment of Menopause Symptoms

-Hormone therapy (menopausal hormone therapy (MHT) or hormone replacement therapy (HRT)) is effective in relieving menopause symptoms such as vasomotor symptoms, mood swings, irritability, insomnia, joint aches and vaginal dryness (Healthdirect 2020).
+Hormone therapy (menopausal hormone therapy (MHT) or hormone replacement therapy (HRT)) is effective in relieving menopause symptoms such as vasomotor symptoms, mood swings, irritability, insomnia, joint aches and vaginal dryness (Healthdirect 2024a).

 MHT/HRT/HT is able to reduce vasomotor symptoms in about 80% of people, as well as reduce osteoporosis (The Women’s 2019).